 - Weeds › While avoiding flooded conditions in the rice fields, weeds grow more vigorously, and need ideally be kept under control at an early stage.
 A rotary hoe - a simple, inexpensive, mechanical push-weeder – is most often used starting at 10 days after transplanting, repeated ideally every 7-10 days until the canopy is closing (up to 4 times).
 The weeder has multiple functions and benefits. i) It incorporates the weeds into the soil, where they decompose and their nutrients can be recycled, ii) it provides a light superficial tillage and aerates the soil, ii) it stimulates root growth by root pruning, iii) it makes nutrients newly available to the plant by mixing water with organic matter enriched top soil.
 A re-greening effect of the plants can be observed 1-2 days after weeding, and iv) it redistributes water across the plot, contributing to a continuous leveling of the plot and eliminating water patches in lower laying areas in the field that create anaerobic conditions for the plants.
 The use of the weeder contributes to homogeneous field conditions, creating a uniform crop stand and leading to increased yields.
 For more information see WASSAN Weeder Compendium, our YouTube playlist for weeders (manual and mechanized) and short weeder slide presentation for more on weeders.

-For details on the SRI methodology and its local adaptations, manuals are available in English, French, Hindi Nepali, Spanish, Thailand and other languages.
-A comprehensive Technical Manual for SRI in West Africa, authored by SRI-Rice for the project on Improving and Scaling Up SRI in West Africa, is now available.
+For details on the SRI methodology and its local adaptations, manuals are available in English, French, Hindi Nepali, Spanish, Thai and other languages.
+A comprehensive Technical Manual for SRI in West Africa, authored by SRI-Rice for the project on Improving and Scaling Up SRI in West Africa, is now available in both English and French.
 (It is relevant for many other parts of the world as well.)

 - Instructional Videos